mdryaan/movie-search-app/README.md

 # 🎬 CineVault — Discover Your Next Favorite Film

-> A modern, cinematic movie discovery platform built with Next.js 14, TypeScript, and Tailwind CSS.
+CineVault is a full-featured cinematic movie discovery platform where you can explore what's trending daily or weekly, search thousands of titles with instant results, browse by genre, dive into rich movie detail pages with cast and trailers, and curate a personal watchlist that persists across sessions — all powered by live TMDB data and wrapped in a sleek dark glassmorphism UI built with Next.js 14, TypeScript, and Tailwind CSS.

 [![Next.js](https://img.shields.io/badge/Next.js-14-black?style=for-the-badge&logo=next.js)](https://nextjs.org/)
 [![TypeScript](https://img.shields.io/badge/TypeScript-5-blue?style=for-the-badge&logo=typescript)](https://www.typescriptlang.org/)